pablo-meier/Pablog/frog-sources/posts/2016-10-12-programming-interview.md

 **The most dangerous part (maybe generally, but I can say definitively for me) is the phone screen.** By virtue of being on the phone, neither side is able to make themselves too human to the other.
-If one side speaks with a heavy accent that the other has trouble understanding, this can make the tech part more challenging.
-Similarly, there's only so much ground you can cover in 40 minutes.

 My biggest issue with this is that I think phone screens are misapplied: companies try to make them full-blown programming tests rather than, well, simple screens to weed out non-programmers.
 You're almost always asked to write an extremely artificial problem (usually some standard library function like [flatten][16] or an LRU cache) or something with a minor trick in it (interval coalescing in an array of arrays) in some shared coding environment.
 The candidate has to "think out loud" while they do it, and the interviewer watches them, often bored for most of it.

 My favorite treatment of this is [the approach Steve Yegge outlined years ago:][17] be specific about a few areas you want to test, then test for a